freqtrade/freqtrade/docs/includes/pairlists.md

 In "append" mode, the retrieved pairlist is added to the original pairlist.
 All pairs from both lists are included in the final pairlist without any filtering.

 The `pairlist_url` option specifies the URL of the remote server where the pairlist is located, or the path to a local file (if file:/// is prepended).
 This allows the user to use either a remote server or a local file as the source for the pairlist.

+The `save_to_file` option, when provided with a valid filename, saves the processed pairlist to that file in JSON format.
+This option is optional, and by default, the pairlist is not saved.

 The user is responsible for providing a server or local file that returns a JSON object with the following structure: